easegress-io/easegress/doc/faq.md

 1. You can check the exit code of the easegateway-client whether it exited successfully.
 2. You can use `pipeline ls` or `plugin ls` to check the latest configuration manually.

-NOTE: when you are operating cluster, you need to specify option `--consistent`.
-That option indicates request is performed in the group as consistency or availability first.
+NOTE: when you are operating cluster, you can choose the priority of your administration operation:
+* `availability first`: The operation will be considered to success after the operation is committed to operation log and applied on write node within the required group.
+There's no guarantee whether the operation is committed and applied to any read node within the group, it can be completely done, partial or nothing complete.
+Generally, this option means the operation needs less time to be done.
+* `consistency first`: if you specify option `--consistent` to command line, after command returned successfully, EaseGateway guarantees the operation is committed and applied to all the node within the group completely and successfully.
+If any node within the group has problem (and didn't offline) during the administration, the failure will be returned.
+Generally, this option means the operation needs more time to be done.

 ## Why {QUERY_STRING} is empty in HTTPOutput plugin?